Curriculum Maps, Knowledge Organisers and Semester Plans

 Description of the course

 All students study the AQA 9-1 exam specification.
 During Year 9 students are introduced to key skills in Geography before embarking on the exam topics.
 This includes a study of climate graphs as well as a short investigation to introduce students to the route to enquiry.
 Exam topics studied in Year 9 include Physical Landscapes in the UK and The Challenge of Resource Management.
 During Year 10 we study the following units in detail; Urban Issues and The Living World.
-In Year 11 students study The Challeneg of Natural Hazards and The Changing Economic World.
+In Year 11 students study The Challenge of Natural Hazards and The Changing Economic World.
 Throughout the course students will conduct 2 fieldwork enquiries which are assessed in the third GCSE examination.

 The balanced core of human and physical Geography covers knowledge of places, decision making techniques, problem solving and an awareness of environmental issues.

 Regular mid and end of unit assessments will take place throughout the three year course.
 Internal mock examinations will take place at the end of year 9 and 10.
 Year 11 students will be examined as part of a whole school mock examination period.